 As you hone in on the area of sharpness you should be only moving the focus a few millimeters either way until you achieve peak sharpness.
 This method is absolutely accurate when working with static subjects.
 However, you can imagine the difficulties that can arise with a moving subject.

-Rangefinding focus
+Rangefinding Focus

 Start by selecting an aperture that gives a decent depth of field somewhere around f8.
 The amount of area that is in focus depends on the distance between the front of your lens and the subject.
 If you plan on being around 1.5m from your subject when shooting then you can set this distance as your initial focal depth.